Shoulder-a-Coffin Kuro

-Shoulder-a-Coffin Kuro (棺担ぎのクロ。〜懐中旅話〜, Hitsugi Katsugi no Kuro. ~Kaichū Tabi no Wa~) is a Japanese manga series by Satoko Kiyuzuki, serialized in Hōbunsha's seinen manga magazine Manga Time Kirara since December 2004.
+Shoulder-a-Coffin Kuro (棺担ぎのクロ。〜懐中旅話〜, Hitsugi Katsugi no Kuro. ~Kaichū Tabi no Wa~) is a Japanese manga series by Satoko Kiyuduki, serialized in Hōbunsha's seinen manga magazine Manga Time Kirara since December 2004.
 The manga was on hiatus from 2009 to 2012 but resumed and the last compiled volume was published in July 2018.
 In December, 2007 Yen Press licensed the series for release in North America where all of the volumes have been released.

 Plot

 A traveling girl known as Kuro searches the land for the witch that cast a curse on her, that stains her body black and will eventually kill her if not stopped.
 Kuro travels with two young, shapeshifting twins named Sanju and Nijuku, as well as her teacher, friend and companion Sen, who must take the form of 1,000 bats.
 They meet many strange, unusual people on their journey and supernatural occurrences happen frequently.
 However, the travelers' normal course of action is to help them solve their problems and then be on their way.
 Sometimes, these meetings reveal information about the witch, and occasionally they find a person who has been cursed by the witch as well.